Perinatal Mental Health: Expert Guide for New Moms by Sowania Germain

 3. Prioritize Self-Care

 Taking care of your own mental and physical health is essential.
-Even small acts of self-care—like taking a walk, getting enough rest, and eating nutritious meals—can make a big difference.
+Even small acts of self-care—like taking a walk, getting enough rest, and eating nutritious meals—can significantly impact your well-being.

 4. Practice Mindfulness and Relaxation